-Key audit matter How the scope of our audit addressed the key audit matter Valuation and ownership of quoted investments Note 1 and 9 The investment portfolio at the year-end comprised of quoted equity investments held at fair value through profit or loss.
-We responded to this matter by testing the valuation and ownership of the whole portfolio We considered the valuation and ownership of investments to be a significant audit area as investments represent the most significant balance in the financial statements and underpins the principal of quoted investments.
-We performed the following procedures:Confirmed the year-end bid activity of the entity.
-There is a risk that the bid price used as a proxy for fair vaue of investments held at the reporting date is inappropriate.
-Given the nature of the portfolio is such that it comprises solely of listed level 1 investments, we do not consider the use of bid price to be subject to significant estimation uncertainty. or SETS price was used by agreeing to externally quoted prices; Assessed if there were contra indicators, such as liquidity considerations, to suggest bid price is not the There is also a risk of error in the recording of investment holdings such that those recording do not appropriate reflect the property of the Company. most appropriate indication of fair value by considering the realisation period for individual holdings; For these reasons and the materiality to the financial statements as a whole, they are considered to be a key area of our overall audit strategy and allocation of our resources and hence a Key Audit Matter.
-Recalculated the valuation by multiplying the number of shares held per the statement obtained from the custodian by the valuation per share; and Obtained direct confirmation of the number of shares held per equity investment from the custodian regardin all investments held at the balance sheet date.
+Key audit matter key audit matter Valuation and ownership of quoted investments Notes 1 and 9 The investment portfolio at the year-end comprised of quoted equity investments held at fair value through profit or loss.
+We responded to this matter by testing the valuation and ownership of the whole portfolio There is a risk that the prices used for the listed investments held by the Company are not reflective of fair value and the risk that errors made in the recording of investment holdings result in the incorrect reflection of quoted investments.
+We performed the following procedures: • Confirmed the year-end of investments owned by the Company.
+Confirmed the year-end bid or SETS price was used by agreeing to externally Therefore, we considered the valuation and ownership of quoted investments to be the most significant quoted prices; Assessed if there were audit area as the investments also represent the most significant balance in the financial statements and underpin the principal activity of the entity. contra indicators, such as liquidity considerations, to For these reasons and the materiality of the balance in relation to the financial statements as a whole, we considered this to be a key audit matter. suggest bid price is not the most appropriate indication of fair value by considering the realisation period for individual holdings; Recalculated the valuation by multiplying the number of shares held per the statement obtained from the custodian by the valuation per share; and Obtained direct confirmation of the number of shares held per equity investment from the custodian regardin all investments held at the balance sheet date.
 Key observations: Based on our procedures performed we did not identify any matters to suggest the valuation or ownership of the quoted equity investments was not appropriate.